-How the matter was addressed in our audit

-Our procedures included, but were not limited to, the following:

-- Obtaining evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditure by obtaining supporting documentation and considering whether the Group maintains the tenements in good standing. - Making enquiries of management with respect to the status of ongoing exploration programs in the respective areas of interest, assessing the Group's cashflow budget for the level of budgeted spend on exploration projects, and held discussions with Directors of the Group as to their intentions and strategy. - Enquiring of management, reviewing ASX announcements, and reviewing directors' minutes to ensure that the Group had not decided to discontinue activities in any applicable areas of interest and to assess whether there are any other facts or circumstances that existed to indicate impairment testing was required.
+Key audit matter How the matter was addressed in our audit Refer to Note 5 in the financial report.
+The Group carries exploration and Our procedures included, but were not limited to, the following: evaluation assets as at 30 June 2020 in relation to the application of the Group's accounting policy for exploration and evaluation assets.
+The recoverability of exploration and Obtaining evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditure by obtaining supporting documentation and considering whether the Group maintains the tenements in good standing evaluation asset is a key audit matter due to:the significance of the total balance; Group maintains the tenements in good standing.
+Making enquiries of management with respect to the status of ongoing exploration programs in the and the level of procedures undertaken to respective areas of interest, assessing the Group's cashflow budget for the level of budgeted spend on exploration projects, and held discussions valuate management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ('AASB 6') in light of any indicators of impairment that may be present. with Directors of the Group as to their intentions and strategy.
+Enquiring of management, reviewing ASX announcements, and reviewing directors' minutes to ensure that the Group had not decided to discontinue activities in any applicable areas of interest and to assess whether there are any other facts or circumstances that existed to indicate impairment testing was required.